A pool day in the backyard with your friends and family can be fun and rejuvenating, especially on sweltering summer days.

 Automatic cleaners for pools and self-cleaning pools will reduce the pressure on your pool pump and filters.
 This, in turn, will save energy as their running cost is reduced.
 The treated water from automatic pool cleaners is sent back to the pool, thus minimising heat loss from the pool’s surface.
 In addition, it minimises manual maintenance and reduces the necessity of adding more chemicals to the pool.

-You must run the pool cleaners for four hours during summers and three hours during winters.
-You can run it longer or until the pool is clean on windy or dusty days.
+You must run the pool cleaners for four hours during summer and three hours during winter.
+On windy or dusty days, you can run them longer or until the pool is clean.

 7. Maintain A Stable Pool Temperature

-You must maintain a stable water temperature to make your pool more energy-efficient.
-Keep the pool heating system at its lowest and lower the thermostat setting if you have a heat pump.
+To make your pool more energy-efficient, you must maintain a stable water temperature.
+Keep the pool heating system at its lowest setting and lower the thermostat setting if you have a heat pump.
 Reducing the water temperatures will combat algae growth and put less pressure on your filter system.
 Ideally, you’ll need only 25 to 28 degrees Celsius for active and recreational use.

 In addition, switch off the heater when your pool isn’t in use.
-These small steps can go a long way in ensuring energy savings.
+These small steps can help ensure energy savings.

 8. Check The Plumbing System

-A poorly designed pool with narrow pipes and tight plumbing runs can increase your electricity cost as it’ll pressure the pump to work more for adequate water circulation and sanitisation.
+A poorly designed pool with narrow pipes and tight plumbing runs can increase your electricity costs, as it will pressure the pump to work harder to ensure adequate water circulation and sanitisation.
 So, if you plan to renovate your swimming pool, upgrade its plumbing system to save on energy bills.

 9. Use Environment-Friendly Tools